Chapter 11

 Tools for user interviews

-4. Lookback
+5. Lookback

-Lookback is a comprehensive UX research tool that offers you the ability to do live user interviews contextualized through a live recording of the user’s screen.
+Lookback is a comprehensive user research tool that offers you the ability to do live user interviews contextualized through a live recording of the user’s screen.
 Lookback helps you conduct moderated, unmoderated, and remote research and includes a collaborative dashboard that lets you sync all your research and customer feedback and share it with your team.

 Lookback sessions are recorded automatically, so you can rewatch them at your convenience and create highlight clips to share with colleagues and stakeholders.
 Among other things, the team plan allows you to do remote or in-person research, test with prototypes and invite observers to see in real-time.